akeneo/pim-api-docs/content/concepts/products.md

  - `LOCALE_CODE` is the code of a locale when the attribute is localizable, should be equal to `null` otherwise.
 [Check some examples here.](#the-locale-and-scope-format)
  - `CHANNEL_CODE` is the code of a channel when the attribute is scopable, should be equal to `null` otherwise.
 [Check some examples here.](#the-locale-and-scope-format)
  - `DATA_INFORMATION` is the value stored for this attribute for this locale (if attribute is localizable) and this channel (if the attribute is scopable).
 Its type and format depend on the attribute type.
 [Check some examples here.](#the-data-format)
+ - `LINKED_DATA` containing the attribute option labels if the attribute is a simple or multi select.
+[Check some examples here.](#the-linked_data-format) This property is for now, only available in Serenity.

 ### The `data` format
 The sections below describe the format of the `data` property for each [product attribute](/concepts/catalog-structure.html#attribute) type.